michft/puppet-playground/instructions_panthacorp.md

 Instructions
 ------------

 Using puppet playground, have forked and modified.
-Has modules set up, end users will need to add VM's as appropriate.
+This repository has modules set up, please don’t use play syntax.

   $ git clone https://github.com/example42/puppet-playground.git puppet-playground

+You can list available VM’s with

+  $ vagrant status

+You can run-up a vm with

+  $ vagrant up --provision <MACHINE_LABEL>

 Optional Info